-Marley Australia Ltd Byrne & Davidson (Mfg.)
-Pty. \$50 Best student, Year I. Ltd \$100 Best student in History of Archi- tecture I. Dunlop Rubber Aust.
-Ltd \$52.50 Best student, Year III.
-Architecture Degree Course Autohot Industries Pty.
-Ltd \$600 Best student, Final Year.
-James Hardie & Co.
+Byrne & Davidson Roll-a-door \$100 Best student in History of Archi- tecture I. Architecture Degree Course James Hardie & Co.
 Pty.
-Ltd. \$100 General excellence in the archi- tectural subjects of the course.
-Royal Australian Institute of Architects, N.S.W.
+Ltd \$100 General excellence in the archi- tectural subjects of the course.
+Royal Australian Institute of · Architects, N.S.W.
 Chapter \$50 Excellence in Design and allied subjects in final two years of course.
-Board of Architects of N.S.W. \$40 Subject selected by Head of School.
+Board of Architects of N.S.W. \$40 An outstanding graduand in the School of Architecture.
 Frank W. Peplow \$24 Best student in ecclesiastic archi- tecture.
-Architecture Chamber of Manufactures of N.S.W \$10 Subjects selected by Head of School.
-Building Degree Course Byrne & Davidson (Mfg.)
+Architecture Chamber of Manufactures of N.S.W \$10 Subject selected by Head of School

+Building Degree Course

+Byrne & Davidson (Mfg.)
 Pty.
-Ltd \$100 Best student, Year III.
-James Hardie & Co.
+Ltd. James Hardie & Co.
 Pty.
-Ltd. \$50 Best student, Year I. Institute of Quantity Surveyors \$50 Quantity Surveying - subject selected by Head of School.
+Ltd. \$100 \$50 Best student, Year III.
+Best student, Year I. Master Builders' Association of N.S.W. \$200 To be allocated at the discretion of the Head of the School.